Internet censorship in Romania: Sports betting censorship

-Online sports betting was illegal in Romania until the Government Emergency Ordinance no. 77/2009 passed in 2009 which legalised online gambling but only with a government granted license.
+Online sports betting was illegal in Romania until the Government Emergency Ordinance no. 77/2009 passed in 2009 which legalised online gambling but only with a government-granted license.
 In 2013 the Romanian National Gambling Office was formed to regulate and license online gambling in Romania.

 A total of 18 companies now hold approved status with the government still blocking those without an official license.
-Whilst the ONJN deem it illegal to bet on unlicensed sites in Romania they can not restrict access to other informational data present on those sites.
+Whilst the ONJN deem it illegal to bet on unlicensed sites in Romania, they can not restrict access to other informational data present on those sites.

+Social media censorship

+Due to EU's Digital Service, X, Bluesky and Vimeo that feature harmful content like pornography are required with ID to verify the user's age by July 2025.